vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Charge amount higher than the user's max amount

-If the amount of a charge is below (or equal) the `suggestMaxAmount` but above the user's `maxAmount`, the charge will be set to `DUE` and the user will be notified and encouraged to alter the max amount to a hight amount.
+If the amount of a charge is below (or equal) the `suggestMaxAmount` but above the user's `maxAmount`, the charge will be set to `DUE` and the user will be notified and encouraged to alter the max amount to a higher amount.
 If the user does not update their `maxAmount` to the same or a higher amount than the charge, it will fail when `due` + `retryDays` is reached, and the status will be `FAILED`.